pachterlab/gget/README.md

 # Jupyter Lab / Google Colab:
 gget.muscle("fasta.fa")
 ```
-&rarr; Returns an overview of the aligned sequences with ClustalW coloring (to return an aligned FASTA (.afa) file, use `--out` argument (or `save=True` in Jupyter Lab/Google Colab)).
+&rarr; Returns an overview of the aligned sequences with ClustalW coloring.
+(To return an aligned FASTA (.afa) file, use `--out` argument (or `save=True` in Jupyter Lab/Google Colab).)
 In the above example, the 'fasta.fa' includes several sequences to be aligned (e.g. isoforms returned from `gget seq`).

 ![alt text](https://github.com/pachterlab/gget/blob/main/figures/example_muscle_return.png?raw=true)